 It’s common for people to play a video game and either cheer positively or bash it with Hell’s wrath, depending on their opinion of it.
-While that could be considered criticism, there’s a huge difference in that, and actually entering a virtual world with intent to analyze and contemplate on every little detail.
-In my experience, the player is more likely to breeze through content than the critic, and he/she can put the game away once the credits roll and move onto something else.
-The critic, on the other hand… his/her work has only just begun, after the final boss has been slain and the world is safe once more.
+While that could be considered criticism, there’s a huge difference between that, and actually entering a virtual world with the intent to analyze and contemplate every little detail.
+In my experience, the player is more likely to breeze through content than the critic, and he/she can put the game away once the credits roll and move on to something else.
+The critic, on the other hand… his/her work has only just begun after the final boss has been slain and the world is safe once more.

 That said, I do approach games differently if they’re used for an article afterwards, and yes, my overall experience does change, but… for the better!
 Sure, there’s more ‘work’ involved as paying attention to detail and exploring beyond mandatory sections becomes a greater priority, on top of needing to thoroughly examine the technical aspect.
 I still see it as an opportunity though, a challenge if you will, rather than a mere task to be accomplished.

-An example: were I to delve deeply and greedily into the dungeons that is the Legend of Grimrock as a player, chances are I’d be satisfied simply making it out alive, ignoring most of its side quests and challenges.
-Had I donned my critic outfit (not that I have one, mind you) instead, prior to creating my party and unleashing Hell on whatever stood between me and freedom, things would be vastly different.
-For starters, there’d obviously be plenty of note taking for the article, but in order to give my readers as in-depth an analysis as possible, certain risks would also need to be part of the equation.
+An example: were I to delve deeply and greedily into the dungeons that make up Legend of Grimrock as a player, chances are I’d be satisfied simply making it out alive, ignoring most of its side quests and challenges.
+Had I donned my critic outfit (not that I have one, mind you) instead, prior to creating my party and unleashing Hell on whatever stood between me and freedom, things would have been vastly different.
+For starters, there’d obviously be plenty of note-taking for the article, but in order to give my readers as in-depth analysis as possible, certain risks would also need to be part of the equation.
 Ignoring an area simply because I feared for the life of my starving warrior or weary mage would not be an option.

 At this point, it’s become rare for me to fire up an indie game – new and old alike – and play it without analyzing the content… to some extent.
 Now, some might call this a bad habit/idea, but believe it or not, I actually like playing [indie] games this way.
 Perhaps because it often gives me a greater appreciation for the work gone into making said game, than were I to simply treat it as interactive entertainment, not caring much post-fact.

 Speaking of critiquing video games: did you know there’s a race out there known as Mims, and that they need your help in The Mims Beginning?
 I certainly didn’t, until fairly recently!
-And detal hygiene is still an issue, as indicated by the toothy puzler, Dentist Candy Saga.
-From one topic to another and onto a completely third, qub will test your ability to multitask as you race around the screen, dodging colored blocks!
+And dental hygiene is still an issue, as indicated by the toothy puzzler, Dentist Candy Saga.
+From one topic to another and onto a completely third, qub will test your ability to multitask as you race around the screen, dodging coloured blocks!

 As per the norm, several bundles also popped up this past week, with Indie Royale crashlanding a meteorite, Humble shining the spotlight on IndieCade and Groupees?
 Well, they went back to an alternate 19th century, with a second steampunk bundle.
 Good stuff, but we’re not quite done yet.

-Not only was Unhack, the visual novel/puzzle hybrid, released less than a week ago, I also managed to write and publish a review!
-Oh and it’s Stuck In Greenlight Limbo, though perhaps that’ll change now that the game is out?
-Who knows!
+Not only was Unhack, the visual novel/puzzle hybrid released less than a week ago, but I also managed to write and publish a review!
+Oh, and it’s Stuck In Greenlight Limbo, though perhaps that’ll change now that the game is out.
 A bunch of new arrivals also eagerly await some attention from interested Steam users and last but not least, last week’s The Indie Post was a case of impressions vs. review.